 My Experience with Funding Societies

-There are various peer-to-peer lending platforms out there but I have invested some in Funding Societies.
+There are various peer-to-peer lending platforms out there but I have invested some in Funding Societies Malaysia as well as Funding Societies Singapore.
 It is based in South East Asia, headquartered in Singapore.
 Being a risky investment, it is essential that the peer-to-peer platform is trustable.
 Here are some key features of funding societies which I find pretty attractive.

 Security of your money